 Anytime you see a recipe stating mirepoix as an ingredient (Such as, 200g Mirepoix), you will know the proportional ratios of each ingredient.
 Simple, flavorful, excellent.
 When you are winging a recipe or idea in your head, always consider mirepoix for your base.
 It adds depth and you cannot get the special type of flavor this combination gives you from anything else.

-Some advanced recipes will only use a portion of mirepoix or use a variation of mirepoix, such as celery and carrot only.
+Some advanced recipes will only use a portion of a mirepoix or use a variation of mirepoix, such as celery and carrot only.
 Or stocks that omit carrot entirely.
 The reasoning behind this is that this combination of ingredients has a certain coloring property to it.
 A “white mirepoix” consists of omitting the carrot and substituting leeks and mushrooms.

-A variation of mirepoix exists, called a matignon.
+A variation of mirepoix exists, called a Matignon.
 This is your standard mirepoix, but with added ham.

 Not all vegetables are suitable for laying a foundation of flavor, however, and you should be cautious of what you throw into your dish.
 Some ingredients have overpowering flavors, such as fennel, turnip, peppers, and so on.

 A rich, flavorful base is paramount to a delicious tasting dish.
-Experiment with other variations of flavors, and use your newly acquired knowledge to make educated decisions!
+Experiment with other variations of flavors, and use your newly acquired knowledge to make educated decisions.